What Questions Do You Have About Your Enterprise Linux?

 • Recommendations for ongoing stability and reliability

-Ready to set up your session?
+Ready to set up your FREE session?
 Fill out the form to get started.

 Frequently Asked Questions

-We understand that the announcement has taken many businesses by surprise.
-However, no decisions or changes need to happen immediately.
-You have time.
-Whatever version you are on now, you can get ongoing support and builds through OpenLogic by Perforce, including the Linux CentOS 8 release (see timelines below).
+We understand that the RHEL source code announcement has taken many businesses and communities by surprise.
+However, you have time.
+No decisions or changes need to happen immediately.
+Whatever CentOS version you are on now, you can get ongoing technical support and patches, post end of life, through OpenLogic by Perforce.

-Going forward, the choice to stay with CentOS, move to CentOS Stream, or migrate to another distribution is entirely up to your business goals, release schedules, etc. Perforce and the OpenLogic team have extensive experience helping customers run enterprise open source at scale, with a proven track record of support, consulting, and migrations.
-Please consider us a trusted advisor in your decision-making process.
+Going forward, the choice to stay with CentOS, move to CentOS Stream, or migrate to another distribution depends on your business goals, release schedules, etc. Perforce and the OpenLogic team have extensive experience helping customers run enterprise open source at scale, with a proven track record of support, consulting, and migrations.
+We can be your unbiased, trusted partner and advisor throughout the decision-making process.

 CentOS 6